DMGiulioRomano/tuning-systems-numbers-music/README.md

-# tuning-systems-numbers-music
+# Historical Tuning Systems - Python Algorithms Inspired by Walter Branchi's The Numbers of Music
-A computational study of historical tuning systems based on The Numbers of Music by Walter Branchi, with Python algorithms for generating and analyzing intonation systems.
+This repository provides a computational exploration of historical tuning systems as described in Walter Branchi's The Numbers of Music.
+Using Python, it implements algorithms to generate, analyze, and understand the mathematical principles behind intonation systems.
+Ideal for musicians, researchers, and anyone interested in historical and spectral tuning methods.